 Ask your dentist if you can wear headphones and listen to music or a podcast while in the chair.
 This is a great way to calm your nerves and keep your mind off what’s going on.

-You could even listen to a guided meditation or breathing exercise for anxiety.
+You could even listen to a guided meditation or use a breathing exercise for anxiety.